lordfeck/rsru/docs/HOWTO.md

 ## RSS Config

 `rssEnabled` set to 1 if you want an RSS feed generated.
 Set to 0 if not.
-When set to 0, links and meta tags for RSS are not generated.
+When this is set to 0 links and meta tags for RSS are not generated.

 `rssFilepath` set a name for the generated RSS feed.
 Usually the defualt is fine.